- Naomi Stephens | Permaculture Designer

 Harvesting Compost

 Use the compost in your garden or for houseplants to add nutrients and improve soil health.
-Be sure to screen the compost beforehand to remove any large chunks or uncomposted materials.
+Be sure to screen the compost beforehand to remove large chunks or uncompressed materials.

 Troubleshooting

-If your compost bin is not working properly, don't give up just yet.
-Composting can be a trial and error process.
+Don't give up if your compost bin is not working correctly.
+Composting can be a trial-and-error process.
 Some common problems include odors, pest problems, or a lack of decomposition.

-If there are pests then make sure the lid is closed properly and add more brown material to prevent it from smelling and absorb excess moisture.
+If there are pests, ensure the lid is closed correctly, add more brown material to prevent it from smelling, and absorb excess moisture.

-Composting in your kitchen may seem intimidating, but it's actually a simple and rewarding step in the process to reduce your waste and improve your soil health.
+Composting in your kitchen may seem intimidating, but it's a simple and rewarding step to reduce your waste and improve your soil health.

-By choosing the right compost bin, knowing what to compost, maintaining a proper balance of materials, and troubleshooting any issues, you'll soon be producing your own rich compost.
+You'll soon be producing your rich compost by choosing the proper compost bin, knowing what to compost, maintaining an appropriate balance of materials, and troubleshooting any issues.

-So get started on your composting journey today and reap the benefits of a more sustainable and regenerative lifestyle!
+So start your composting journey today and reap the benefits of a more sustainable and regenerative lifestyle!